mallickhruday/Lanem/README.md

 ## Contribution

-Feedback, critics and pull requests are all more than welcome!
+Feedback and pull requests are all more than welcome!

-You can either contact me via my GitHub profile or find me on [http://dusted.codes](http://dusted.codes).
+You can either contact me via GitHub or find me on [http://dusted.codes](http://dusted.codes/).